-We currently have limited marketing, sales and distribution capabilities.
-We intend to establish our sales and marketing organization with technical expertise and supporting distribution capabilities to commercialize our products and product candidates, which will be expensive and time-consuming.
-Any failure or delay in the development of our internal sales, marketing and distribution capabilities would adversely impact the commercialization of these products.
-We intend to distribute our products, including our AMID Stapler®, through our own sales and marketing organization and through independent contractor and distribution agreements with companies possessing established sales and marketing operations in the medical device industry, but there can be no assurance that we will successfully be able to build a sales and marketing infrastructure or be able to enter into independent contractor and distribution agreements on terms acceptable to us or at all.
+We currently have limited marketing, sales and distribution capabilities, including no direct sales representatives.
+We intend to distribute our products, including our AMID HFD, through independent contractor and distribution agreements with companies possessing established sales and marketing operations in the medical device industry, but there can be no assurance that we will successful.
 To the extent that we enter into co-promotion or other licensing arrangements, our product revenue is likely to be lower than if we directly marketed or sold our products.
 In addition, any revenue we receive will depend in whole or in part upon the efforts of such third parties, which may not be successful and are generally not within our control.
 If we are unable to enter into such arrangements on acceptable terms or at all, we may not be able to successfully commercialize our products and product candidates.
 If we are not successful in commercializing our existing and future products, either on our own or through collaborations with one or more third parties, our future product revenue will suffer and we may incur significant additional losses.